Starcounter/Docs/CONTRIBUTING.md

 2. Develop
 3. RC

 If you make a change that only pertains to the current `Develop` version, then that change should only be pushed to the `Develop` branch.
-If the change is relevant to 2.2.1.3234, then push to that branch and then merge to `RC` and `RC` to `Develop`.
+If the change is relevant to 2.2.1.3234, then push to that branch and then cherry-pick the commit to `RC` and `Develop`.
 This is according to the release channels described [here](https://github.com/Starcounter/RebelsLounge/issues/60).

-### Deciding if a review is neccesary
+### Deciding if a review is neccessary

 Here are some cases where a review is appropriate: